 How long does the trial balance take to run?

 This depends on the amount of data that you have in this accounting period.
-Typically, it will take up to a few minutes to run a trial balance.
+It can vary from a few minutes to several hours.

 Why can't I run a trial balance in a closed accounting period?